-Now she is working again, this time as a peer support worker for people with mental illness and as a lived experience educator with CAMH’s TIDES de-escalation training program.
+Now, I am working as a peer support worker for people with mental illness, a lived experience educator with CAMH’s TIDES de-escalation training program, and a lived experience advisor to the CAMH .Simulation Centre.
 She is also living a form of domestic bliss with her husband that she had never imagined was possible in her first 50 years of living.

 But as grateful as she is for getting her life back and as proud as she is of her hard-earned recovery, she is also aware how close she came to falling through the cracks.

 “I was ashamed of myself for so long and then I thought, ‘No it’s amazing actually that I survived without any support.’
 But I shouldn’t have to be proud of myself for surviving the system.
 Thirty percent of depression is treatment-resistant.
 That’s a big number.
 When ECT didn’t work for me, they should have said, ‘Okay, let’s try this.’
 There was no plan for me.
 That’s when the despair set in.
 When the health care system has no plan for you, it leaves you without hope.”